-The Société d’habitation du Québec (SHQ) relaunched RenoRegion which provides financial assistance for low-income owner-occupiers who live in rural areas, allowing them to carry out the work required to correct major defects in their homes.
+Financial assistance through the RenoRegion Program is offered by the Société d’habitation du Québec (SHQ) to help low-income homeowners-occupiers, who live in rural areas, carry out work to correct major defects in their homes.

 - You must be owner-occupier of a dwelling located on MRC Pontiac territory;

 - This dwelling must be your primary residence;

 - The dwelling can be a duplex, as long as you are the owner-occupier of one of the residences;